Comparing Stories With Famous Bears

 - Grades: PreK–K

-Objective: Children will engage in literacy activities and develop their abilities to compare, contrast, and retell stories.
+- Develop their abilities to compare, contrast, and retell stories

-- Read a book each day to children and create language experience charts to record children's comments about each book.
-Encourage children to think about particular aspects of each story, such as what the story was about, the main characters, type of bears, the setting, did the story teach a lesson, and did the story remind them of another bear story or something that could really happen.
+Step 2: Read a book each day to children and create language experience charts to record children's comments about each book.
+Encourage children to think about particular aspects of each story, such as what the story was about, the main characters, type of bears, the setting, did the story teach a lesson, and did the story remind them of another bear story, or something that could really happen.